rocky-linux/documentation/docs/guides/learning_selinux.md

 * Enforcing

-Default mode for RockyLinux.
+Default mode for Rocky Linux.
 Access will be restricted according to the rules in force.

 * Permissive